floverfelt/floverfelt.github.io/_posts/2021-09-22-interviews.md

 That said, I obviously have preferences.

 And hiring managers do too.
 In fact, in the morass of hiring that we've discussed above, the candidate knowing the language you are hiring for is a _huge_ plus.
-Again, when you hire you're essentially picking a random person who you probably kinda like but that's about it.
+Again, when you hire, you're essentially picking a random person who you probably kinda like but that's about it.

 When choosing between two random people, you're never going to give the benefit of the doubt that X person is capable of picking up a new programming language.
 Especially when so many developers are _so_ language preferential.
-No matter how much you say you can or are willing to pick up a new language, I heavily doubt you'll be given the benefit of the doubt.
+No matter how much you say you can or are willing to pick up a new language, I heavily doubt you'll be given that benefit of the doubt.

 I mean, you really mean nothing to these people and they know nothing about you.
 Why would they trust you?